ajfisher/ajfisher.me/src/content/posts/2007-11-21-why-was-data-being-passed-on-a-disc-and-what-was-eds-advice.md

 ---
 author: ajfisher
-comments: true
 date: 2007-11-21 09:14:00+00:00
 layout: post.hbt
 slug: why-was-data-being-passed-on-a-disc-and-what-was-eds-advice
 title: Why was data being passed on a disc and what was EDS' advice?
-wordpress_id: 23
-categories:
-- government
-- rant
-tags:
+tags: rant, data, privacy, government
-- data
-- DPA
-- government
 ---

-Readers in the UK will be aware of a Data Protection train crash that we have been watching unfold in front of us over the last few days.
+Readers in the UK will be aware of a Data Protection Act train crash that we have been watching unfold in front of us over the last few days.
 It turns out that 25 million records of a database managed by [HMRC](http://www.hmrc.gov.uk/) have been lost in the post because they were sent on a couple of disks using unrecorded mail.

 There has been much speculation about which minister to blame and who in the cabinet (including the Prime Minister) should lose their job but one thing that is mostly missing is the notion of data security.